AndrewCrescencio/andrewcrescencio/README.md

 I'm currently working as a frontend developer, I use the tools of the vuejs ecosystem, mainly the nuxtjs framework, I also use other technologies such as html, css/sass, javascript, jquery and bootstrap.
 Also some work with wordpress.

-I also develop applications in NextJs/ReactJs using typescript and Styled Components/TailwindCss
+I also develop applications in NextJs/ReactJs using typescript and Styled Components

 ## :desktop_computer: Programming languages :tongue: